 Without a doubt, 2020 threw us all some curveballs!
 But being in the business of making wine, we made sure we got stuck in and kept on going!
-From a 'seemingly as normal' start with promising spring, to a year to navigating what a lockdown meant for us as a business and for our wine production, we had to learn and grow very quickly.
+From a 'seemingly as normal' start with promising spring, to a year of navigating what a lockdown meant for us as a business and for our wine production, we had to adapt and grow very quickly.

 We asked David, our winemaker, to share some of his year with you and this is his 2020 story.

 The growing season for 2020 was short and fast.
 February was wet, but things changed as we got in to March.
 As I am sure many will remember, Spring was beautiful with what seemed almost endless sunshine and warmth, perfect weather to bring budburst on in the vineyards and for us in Cornwall, little frost risk with relatively mild nights.

 We could only think that with such good weather early on in the year, what would the rest of the year hold?
 Surely it wouldn't be as good would it?!

 The vines put growth on quickly in the favourable conditions and flowering occurred earlier than usual, but the weather the couple of weeks prior to flowering [June] and during flowering for many varieties was a little cooler than average and dull.
 This resulted in mixed results when flowering did occur, most varieties suffering with poor fruit set.

 Early Summer was mixed, a little downy mildew was spotted in the vineyard and weather continued slightly changeable.
 Eventually relatively warm dry weather won out.

 Harvest was the earliest we have ever witnessed, with most of the grapes being picked in September.
 The majority of the crop was picked before the heavy rains in October.
 Crops were very light, but quality across the board was very high.
 With higher than typical sugar levels whilst still retaining acidity.